EBU position on this issue

 What is at stake?

 Under the right conditions, 5G can be beneficial to EBU Members in content production and distribution.
-Moreover, 5G could deliver both public and private value, deliver it soon, and help to bridge the digital divide rather than widen it.
-But this is not a given.
-What’s required for this to happen is a spirit of innovation and collaboration, the right technology choices and good regulatory guidelines.
+5G could prove valuable for both public and private sectors; it could deliver soon and help bridge the digital divide rather than widen it.
+This outcome is however not a given.
+For it to happen, a spirit of innovation and collaboration is needed, as are the right technology choices and appropriate regulatory guidelines.

-5G has been on the agenda of the European Commission for some time, pushing for its rapid take-up in the EU.
-In order to ensure that 5G can meet future requirements, EBU and Members are involved in standardisation and a number of technical trials.
-Once deployed, 5G should support the EBU Members in fulfilling their remit.
+The European Commission has had 5G on its agenda for some time, pushing for its rapid take-up in the EU.
+To ensure that 5G meets future requirements, the EBU and its Members are involved in standardization and a number of technical trials.
+Once deployed, 5G should help EBU Members fulfill their remit.

 Support the development and exploitation of the full potential of 5G to serve media industries, including PSM